 Americans with Disabilities Act (ADA)

-The ADA is intended to protect—and guarantee access to and participation in society for—persons with disabilities.
+ADA (2009) is intended to protect—and guarantee access to and participation in society for—persons with disabilities.
 The statute is specifically directed at employment, public accommodations, public services (i.e., services delivered by state and local governments), transportation, and telecommunication.
-To be protected by the ADA, one must have a disability, which is defined by the ADA as a physical or mental impairment that substantially limits one or more major life activities, have a history or record of such an impairment, or be perceived by others as having such an impairment.
+To be protected by the ADA, one must have a disability, which is defined by the ADA as a physical or mental impairment that substantially limits one or more major life activities; have a history or record of such an impairment; or be perceived by others as having such an impairment.

-The Affordable Care Act addresses the expansion of health care coverage to populations that may not have been served in the past, explicitly linking health literacy to patient protection and then offering funds/grants for programs to increase cultural competence.
-The Patient Protection and ACA has specific language regarding patient–provider communication, including provisions to communicate health and health care information clearly, promote prevention, assure equity and cultural competence, and deliver high-quality care.
+The ACA addresses the expansion of health care coverage to populations that may not have been served in the past, explicitly linking health literacy to patient protection and then offering funds/grants for programs to increase cultural competence.
+The ACA (2010) has specific language regarding patient–provider communication, including provisions to communicate health and health care information clearly, promote prevention, ensure equity and cultural competence, and deliver high-quality care.